aswathypthomas/hello-world/README.md

 # hello-world
 test repository
-just getting a feel of how to use GitHub
+first time user just getting a feel of how to use GitHub